 Depending on your group and what everyone wants to do, you should be able to do this park in a single day.
-Your mileage may vary on that, and with the inception of the new Star Wars: Galaxy’s Edge it will become harder to do in a single day if that is your bag.
+Your mileage may vary on that, and with the inception of the new Star Wars: Galaxy’s Edge and Toy Story Land it will become harder to do in a single day if that is your bag.

 I’ll try to give you an idea in this guide of all of the fun things there are to do at Disney’s Hollywood Studios.
 I’ll also give you a little bit of help along the way with where to eat and give you a brief review of the attractions so that you can figure out what you might want to do and what you might want to skip depending on how much time you slate for this park.

 History Of Disney’s Hollywood Studios

 Disney’s Hollywood Studios was originally known as Disney-MGM Studios Theme park and opened on May 1, 1989.

 As the third of the four major parks, Disney’s Hollywood Studios was inspired by the Golden Age of Hollywood.
 Featuring film, television, music, and theatre it has a very different feel than any of the other parks.

 In fact, originally Disney’s Hollywood Studios had a fully functioning backlot which allowed it to be used as a television production studio.
 In 2008 the park changed the name to Disney’s Hollywood Studios as we know it today.

 If you want to read more about the rich history of this park, check out the video below from Expedition Theme Park.